gersongerardcruz/extractive_and_abstractive_text_summarization/README.md

 * Weblinks cleaning
 * Unnecessary spaces removal

-I gave the user the freedom to choose which cleaning to apply by creating a unified function where every cleaning step is a boolean. **For the purpose of this project, I do not lemmatize, remove stopwords, lowercase, and remove punctuations so that the summarization will still have its semantic context in place.**
+**By default and for the purpose of this project, I did not lemmatize, remove stopwords, lowercase, and remove punctuations so that the summarization will still have its semantic context in place.** Still, I gave the user the freedom to choose which cleaning to apply by creating a unified function where every cleaning step is a boolean.

 ### Text Summarization